Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Introduction

 \section{Introduction}

-Photonic crystal waveguides (PCWs) have shown promise for enhancing various optical properties since the late 1980's \cite{Yablonovitch1987,John1987,PHCBook,Joannopoulos1997,Krauss2008,Notomi2001}.
-In particular, PCWs can be dispersion engineered to create {\it slow light} mode regions, where the reduced velocity of light can, for example, further enhance optical nonlinearities \cite{Soljacic:02}, interactions with semiconductor quantum dots \cite{MangaRao2007}, and all-optical switches \cite{Beggs:08}.
-However, this increased light-matter interaction strength also enhances disorder-induced backscattering \cite{Hughes2005}.
+Photonic crystal waveguides (PCWs) have shown great promise for enhancing various optical properties since the late 1980s \cite{Yablonovitch1987,John1987,PHCBook,Joannopoulos1997,Krauss2008,Notomi2001}.
+In particular, PCWs can be dispersion-engineered to create {\it slow-light} mode regions, where the reduced velocity of light can, for example, enhance optical nonlinearities \cite{Soljacic:02} and interactions with semiconductor quantum dots \cite{Hughes2004,MangaRao2007,RevModPhys.87.347}, as well as be used for all-optical switches \cite{Beggs:08}.
+However, this increased light-matter interaction strength also enhances disorder-induced backscattering \cite{Hughes2005}, which has a major impact on practical applications.

-Backscattering losses, to a first approximation, scale quadratically with the mode group index (the {\it slow down factor}, $n_g$), though many beneficial optical effects only scale linearly \cite{OFaolain2007}.
-This greatly limits the usefulness of PCWs for slow light applications.
-However, the general scaling of backscatter is {\it not} simply proportional to $n_g^2$, as it also depends on the strength of the electric field at the PCW hole edges \cite{Hughes2005}, and the scaling can also change for longer samples due to multiple scattering events \cite{pattersonDisorderinducedIncoherentScattering2009}.
-This problem of disorder-induced backscattering in PCWs has been an active area of research for over 20 years \cite{Krauss2008,Hughes2005,pattersonDisorderinducedIncoherentScattering2009} and a few designs have been found only modest reduced backscattering, with the best case being around a factor of two for the same quality waveguides and fabrication \cite{Notomi:07,Mann:13,Wang:12}.
+Disorder-induced backscattering losses, to a first approximation, scale quadratically with the mode group index (the {\it slowdown factor}, $n_g$), though many beneficial optical effects only scale linearly \cite{OFaolain2007}.
+This greatly limits the usefulness of PCWs for slow-light applications.
+However, the general scaling of backscatter is {\it not} simply proportional to $n_g^2$, as it also depends on the strength of the electric field at the PCW hole edges \cite{Hughes2005}.
+The scaling can also change for longer samples due to multiple scattering events \cite{pattersonDisorderinducedIncoherentScattering2009}, but we will not explore that here.
+The problem of disorder-induced backscattering in PCWs has been an active area of research for over 20 years \cite{Krauss2008,Hughes2005,pattersonDisorderinducedIncoherentScattering2009}.
+A few designs have been found to only modestly reduce backscattering, with the best case being around a factor of two for the same quality waveguides and fabrication \cite{Notomi:07,Mann:13,Wang:12}.